-The difference here is that tools like Brixx make it easy, you don’t need to understand jargon, formulae or how a spreadsheet’s chart system works, Brixx does all that for you.
+The difference here is that tools like Brixx make it easy, you don’t need to understand jargon, formulae or how a spreadsheet’s chart system works, Brixx does all that for you – although we do have a financial jargon buster to help.
 Just put your numbers into Brixx ‘components’ which represent individual business activities, for example, income from a product line, staff salaries, funding sources or assets.

 Unlike a spreadsheet, Brixx models are built on the language of business, easy to delve into, share and collaborate with others, excellent for planning board meetings around.

 Naturally we are a bit biased.
 But we know and understand the pain that comes with creating a financial model in Excel.
 Countless times people have come to us and expressed their amazement at how easy Brixx is to use in comparison.